SimonNoe/myotube-analyzer-app/README.md

 1. Click 'Install'

 The installer will now complete the installation, after which you can start the app by running the .exe file in the installation folder, or by using the desktop shortcut if you chose that option.

+# Changelog
+## Version 1.0.1 (Released 09/08/2022)
+* Added the number of nuclei per myotube
+* Corrected a small error in the calculation of myotube surface area, all myotubes were very slightly underestimated Re-running the branching points function in the new version on existing data is enough for both of these changes to take effect.